-With over 25 years of investigative experience, the staff at ExcelPlas are uniquely positioned to help clients resolve the most challenging performance and processing issues related to materials and finished pipes and fittings.
+With over 25 years of investigative experience, the staff at ExcelPlas are uniquely positioned to help clients resolve the most challenging performance and processing issues related to materials and plastic pipes and fittings.

 Cautionary Warning: Some PEX Piping is Prone to Development of Cracks Due to Early Oxidation

-ExcelPlas Labs have developed a three-step testing program to detect the early failure of PEX pipes and their expected service lifetime.
+ExcelPlas Labs have developed a three-step testing program to detect early failure of PEX pipe and their expected service lifetime.

 The 3 Step Testing is based on: